Expert, knowledge-based software that gives fast and accurate toxicity predictions.

 - Make decisions about which chemicals are likely to have ‘more favourable’ toxic profiles when you do not have all the experimental information you would like to have about the toxicity of each chemical.

-- Share internal toxicity data and knowledge with your colleagues by capturing it within Derek Nexus.
+- Share internal toxicity data and knowledge with your colleagues through the Derek Knowledge Editor.

 - Improve the properties of a chemical in the R&D pipeline by slightly redesigning its molecular structure.

 - Save time and money by carrying out toxicity experiments on a large number of chemical candidates and selecting those with the most favourable outlook.